TheFungineer/khcoder/README.md

 # Legacy khcoder Pathsets
 (Legacy) KH Coder: for Quantitative Content Analysis or Text Mining (Legacy) - Fork from 3.Alpha.10b

+Note that this version of khcoder predates the addition of a README and LICENSE files.
+To the best of our intentions the license was cherrypicked from upstream and the following README was added.

 To get the latest version of khcoder, or learn more about it, you are kindly invited to navigate to the upstream resources:

 - http://khcoder.net/en/